dotlang/language/doc/RFE.md

 you can even write: `var x,y = 1,2`
 `var x, val y = 1,2`

-? - introduce label types
+Y - introduce label types
 How can we define a tag type? (one bit)
 `type true := ?`
 `type true`?